Private mental capacity assessments in London & the Home Counties

 What is a private mental capacity assessment?

-It is an assessment of an individual’s ability to make specific decisions in accordance with the legal tests set out in the Mental Capacity Act 2005, and the case of Banks v Goodfellow for testamentary capacity (making a will).
+It is an assessment of an individual’s ability to make specific decisions in accordance with the legal tests set out in the Mental Capacity Act 2005, Banks v Goodfellow for testamentary capacity (making a will) and Re.
+Beaney for making a lifetime gift.

 Why should I book a private mental capacity assessment with Dr. Pather?